zapier/visual-builder/docs/_docs/transfer.md

 ## What is Transfer?

 Transfer is a new Zapier service that enables users to perform bulk operations using their historical data.
-Today Zaps only process new data and events created after the user turns on their Zap, Transfer lets users reach back and use existing data.
+Today Zaps only process new data and events created after the user turns on their Zap.
+Transfer lets users reach back and use existing data.
 Think of it as allowing your users to leverage Zapier for ETL (“Extract, Transform, Load”)  tasks.

 Some example usage scenarios: